-YLSP is open to current high school seniors and college undergraduates who have demonstrated an active commitment to fighting AIDS (for example: providing peer-based prevention and education; advocacy or activism; public awareness; and/or practical, emotional or treatment support to people living with HIV/AIDS).
+YLSP is a national scholarship program, open to current high school seniors and college undergraduates who have demonstrated an active commitment to fighting AIDS (for example: providing peer-based prevention and education; advocacy or activism; public awareness; and/or practical, emotional or treatment support to people living with HIV/AIDS).

 All applicants must describe their leadership experience and its significance to the future of the epidemic in an essay of up to 1,000 words.
 Applicants will be asked to provide a recommending letter.
 Applications will be judged by a panel of community leaders.